IDEAS Grant Competition

 Location: West Lafayette, IN

-Destinations: China, Japan, South Korea, Taiwan
+Destination(s): China, Japan, South Korea, Taiwan

 Project Title: Diversifying and Scaling Purdue Engineering Study Abroad in East Asia